 These financial concepts seem to be easy to understand, but they may require personal discipline and a commitment to weather through the good and bad times of your financial roller coaster life.

-For this reason, an average person without expertise and knowledge in a finance field can also do a great job to manage the day-to-day budget, and be able to reach their personal finance goals if they are committed to following the financial road map that they set for themselves.
+For this reason, an average person without expertise and knowledge in the finance field can also do a great job managing the day-to-day budget, and be able to reach their personal finance goals if they are committed to following the financial road map that they set for themselves.